The denoising diffusion SDE

 \[ \begin{aligned} (Z_{\tau + \Delta \tau}\mid Z_{\tau}=z_{\tau} ) &= z_{\tau} + b(\tau, z_{\tau}) \Delta \tau + \sigma(\tau) \Delta W_{\tau} \end{aligned} \]

-Below is an example of how to numerically simulate the forward and backward SDEs using JAX.
+Below is an example of numerically simulating forward and backward SDEs using JAX.
+We’ll use a standard Variance Preserving (VP) diffusion that transforms data to a Gaussian.

 Code